Ananthurp/Ananthurp.github.io/content/_index.md

 # …add the rest
 ---
 Welcome!
-I’m a machine-learning & deep-learning engineer driven by curiosity.
+I’m a machine learning & deep learning engineer driven by curiosity.
-From NLP and large-language models to computer vision and intelligent systems, I love building practical AI solutions that push boundaries.
+From NLP and large language models to computer vision and intelligent systems, I love building practical AI solutions that push boundaries.

 {{< timeline >}}